Vick clarifies no talks on 1-day Falcons deal

 Vick has maintained a close relationship with Falcons owner Arthur Blank, who invited him back for the final regular-season game at the Georgia Dome.

 "When I spoke to Arthur, we talked about various other things," Vick said.
-"Like I said, (retiring a Falcon) is something that can happen down the road, and I think we both know that.
+"Like I said, [retiring as a Falcon] is something that can happen down the road, and I think we both know that.
 What's already understood really don't have to be explained.
 You let time work everything out in between."

 Vick spent his first six NFL seasons with the Falcons before he was found guilty of running a dogfighting operation in 2007, which led to a 23-month prison sentence.
 He then spent five seasons with the Philadelphia Eagles, one with the New York Jets, and five games with the Pittsburgh Steelers in 2015.